cachix/devenv/docs/scripts.md

 🦾 Helper scripts you can run to make your development richer:
 🦾
-🦾 serious-example  echoes args in a very serious manner 🦾 silly-example    curls httpbin with provided arg
+🦾 python-hello     Hello world in Python
+🦾 nushell-greet    Greet in Nu Shell

 (devenv) $
 ```